hoppjs/docs/contents/plugins/guidelines.md

  intend on always supporting the oldest maintained node as major versions of hopp get released.
 However, we want to move forwards as much as possible towards the newer ECMAScript versions.

+ 3. **All plugin names must start with `hopp-`.** This is the convention for hopp plugins and it is used by hopp to do its autoloading.